 Capturing information from other sources

 Much PIM data is sourced from other systems, including ERP, PLM, DAM, and more.
-An effective PIM system should be tightly integrated with these source systems to minimize the manual effort required to get the data into PIM.
+An effective PIM software system should be tightly integrated with these source systems to minimize the manual effort required to get the data into PIM software.
 In these cases, the source systems will remain the source of truth for the data elements they supply.